 Iceland uses the standard Europlug socket with two round prongs.
 For these plugs, you can use adapter types “C” or “F

 The currency in Iceland is the Icelandic króna (ISK).
 Some places may accept USD and Euro

 In Iceland your restaurant bill will probably already include a service charge, so you don’t need to tip

 Yes, it is safe to drink the tap water and 95% of all water in Iceland comes from springs.

 Weather in Reykjavik

 Reykjavik experiences cool weather in all 4 seasons of the year.
-Yes cool but not cold as it sits outsode the artic circle.
-Reykjavik shares similar winter temperatures to northeast coast American cities such as New York
+Yes cool but not cold as it sits outside the arctic circle.
+Reykjavik shares similar winter temperatures to northeast coast American cities such as New York.

 - Between the months of June and August, the Reykjavik weather is mild with a peak of 13°C. Night times are a little colder falling below 10°C.

 - In the shoulder months, September and October the weather is cold wet in Reykjavik.
 The average high-temperature drops to 10°C and 7°C, and night time.
 You can expect lows of between 5°C and 2°C

 - In the winter months of November till March, it is dark and damp.
 January is the coldest month with an average high of 2°C and an average low of -3°C.